acadTags/Automated-Social-Annotation/README.md

 # Joint Multi-label Attention Network (JMAN)
 Joint Multi-label Attention Network (JMAN) is a neural network model for document annotation with social tags.

-This tool is the source code for the proposed method reported in the paper titled
+This tool is the source code for the proposed method and baselines reported in the paper titled
 * Joint Multi-label Attention Network for Social Text Annotation, NAACL-HLT 2019

 The preprint of this paper will be available soon.